NatsukashiiOwU/vencord_goofy_plugins/README.md

 **Plugins are provided as is, correctness of work and protection of accounts from banning by the creators of the original product is not guaranteed**.

-**Bulk Roles: Позволяет задавать выбранную роль всем отмеченным в сообщении пользователям**
+**Bulk Roles: Gives option to assign selected role to every mentioned in message user**

 ![image](https://github.com/user-attachments/assets/afd37d1a-01bb-4745-8ab5-524dde717a2a)

 ![image](https://github.com/user-attachments/assets/e7128875-f22e-41e4-a353-932ea4572345)

-installation:
+## installation:

 To install custom Vencord plugins on a default Vencord installation (not a development version), you'll need to follow these steps:
  * Locate the Vencord Folder: